Navy will not reinstate captain who sounded alarm on coronavirus

 In addition, the promotion of Capt.
 Crozier’s commanding officer Rear Adm.
 Stuart Baker to two-star admiral will be delayed.

-Gilday learned after “following the finding of facts” that Crozier “did not meet the standard expected for a commanding officer,” the defense official said.
+Gilday learned “following the finding of facts” that Crozier “did not meet the standard expected for a commanding officer,” the defense official said.

 NAVY OPENS FULL INVESTIGATION INTO CORONAVIRUS-STRICKEN USS ROOSEVELT